bug4j/vue-cdn-component-loader/README-EN.md

     id:"test",
     baseDir:'./comps/',
 	style:'./comps/index.less',
-	async:false,// if you want your component load when using , remove this filed or set it to true }).then(comps => {
+	async:false,// if you want your component load when using it, remove this filed or set it to true }).then(comps => {
 	new Vue({
 		el:"#app",
 		components:{
 			...comps,
-			// any other component definition
+			// any other component declarations
 		}
 		data:() => {
 			return {